balusena/kubernetes-for-devops/07-Kubernetes Ingress/Kubernetes Ingress.md

 # How Does Kubernetes Ingress work?

 If we are a beginner and trying to understand ingress, there is possible confusion on how it works.
 For example, We might think, hey, we created the ingress rules, but we are not sure how to map it to a domain name or route the external traffic to internal deployments.

+To make use of the Ingress resource, Kubernetes requires an Ingress controller, which acts as the implementation of the Ingress rules.
+There are several Ingress controllers available, each with its own set of features and configuration options.
+Popular examples include NGINX Ingress Controller, Traefik, HAProxy Ingress, and Istio Gateway.

+The Ingress controller runs as a pod in the Kubernetes cluster and listens for changes in the Ingress resources.
+When a new Ingress object is created or modified, the controller dynamically updates its configuration to reflect the desired routing rules.
+This dynamic nature allows for easy scaling and reconfiguration of the Ingress controller based on the cluster’s needs.

 We need to be very clear about two key concepts to understand that.